damon-lanphear/ember-deploy-dynamodb/README.md

 Execute the following in your ember-cli project:

-- Install this plugin `npm install --save-dev ember-cli-deploy-ddb`
+- Install this plugin `npm install --save-dev ember-cli-deploy-dynamodb`

 - Place the following configuration into `config/deploy.js`